 For acne-prone skin: Neem powder + Multani Mitti + rose water.
 Fights bacteria while deep-cleaning pores.

 For dull skin: Ubtan powder + rose water.
-The turmeric and sandalwood in ubtan brighten and revive tired-looking skin.
+The turmeric and sandalwood in ubtan brighten and revive tired-looking skin — see the full ubtan guide for glowing skin for recipe variations and timing.

 Apply the pack, leave for 15 minutes, scrub gently while removing, and rinse with cool water.